scottmbaker/q3demo/README.md

 make k3d-cluster-up       # bring up a single-node k3d cluster
-make aether-up            # install the Aether ROC make sdcore-adapter-topo  # connect onos-config to sdcore-adapter make demo-post            # load some sample models into the ROC
+make aether-up            # install the Aether ROC make sdcore-adapter-topo  # connect onos-config to sdcore-adapter make demo-post-2.0.0      # load some sample models into the ROC
 ```

 At this point you should be able to see the models loaded into the ROC reflected